 Be prepared for these five conditions.

 Driving has its risks on a clear day, but what about when the weather turns sour?
-If a tornado siren sounds, or you have to drive through dense fog, it’s important to know how to react.
+If a tornado siren sounds or you have to drive through dense fog, it’s important to know how to react.
 These simple tips can help you stay safer on the road in five severe weather situations:

 Tornado: Don’t try to outrun the storm.
 Tornadoes move quickly and can change directions unexpectedly.
 Exit your vehicle and seek shelter.
-Head straight for the basement or a bathroom of a nearby building.
+Head straight for the basement or a bathroom in a nearby building.
 If no buildings are nearby, look for treeless, low-lying land.
 Crouch and cover your head as you wait for the storm to pass.

 Flood: Over half of flood-related deaths occur when cars are driven into floodwaters.
 Floodwaters move quickly, and drivers often underestimate the current’s force.
 If you approach a flooded roadway, the safest choice is to find an alternate route.

 Hail: Avoid stopping on the side of the road or beneath an overpass, which can contribute to dangerous traffic jams.
 Instead pull into the first parking lot you see.
 Stay in your car but move toward the center of the vehicle in case the hail shatters a window.
 It’s also a good idea to take cover under a blanket or coat.